GlauberC/project-graph_silver/README.md

 php-forced-direct-maude-graph

-This repository create a forced direct graph from maude file called SiLVer# project-graph_silver
+This repository create a forced direct graph from maude file called SiLVer

 Version history: